 Interferon gamma is made normally by the body, but it can also be given by injection to boost immunity.
 Patients with CGD who receive interferon gamma (under the skin three times a week) have 70% fewer infections, and when infections do occur, they may be less serious.
 Interferon gamma is not a cure for CGD.
 It may cause fever, fatigue and depression.
 Acetaminophen (Tylenol) taken before the injection may help.
 Some patients choose not to take interferon gamma because they do not like injections, because of the cost or because of the side effects.
 Even doses lower than the standard recommendation may provide some protection against infection.
 Side effects are usually related to the dose and may be decreased by lowering the dose or how often it is given.

-CGD can be cured by bone marrow transplantation, but this is complex and not yet widely available.
+Hematopoetic Stem Cell transplantation can be a curative treatment for CGD, but this is complex and not yet widely available.
 Patients may lack a fully matched normal sibling or may be doing well enough with normal treatment that they do not want a transplant.
 However, some patients with CGD have good transplant options and may want to explore this.
 With the right donor and a healthy patient, bone marrow transplantation can be highly effective.
 Gene therapy is not yet an option to cure CGD.
 However, some laboratories are working on this new therapy, and gene therapy might be an option in the future.

 Many physicians suggest that swimming should be confined to well-chlorinated pools.
 Brackish water in particular may expose patients to organisms that are specifically dangerous in CGD (Francisella philomiragia, Chromobacterium violaceum).
 Aspergillus is present in many samples of marijuana, so patients with CGD should avoid it.